Sarlahi District: Bhabar region

 This region is between Chure range and the Outer Terai region.
-In the local language, it is also known as Char koshe Jhadi.
+In the local language, it is also known as Charkose Jhadi.
 The height of the region is from 150 to 300 m.
 The Mahendra Highway touches this area, so settlement is increasing.
 In the region, the water source level is always very low; even the following water disappears because of sandiness.
 It is very difficult to obtain water by digging.
 Irrigation is problematic in the area.

 Terai region

 The Terai region, plains, forms the southernmost part of Nepal and goes to India's Bihar.
 Since ancient times, the region has had large public density and is a good place for farming, so it is called Treasurer of grain.

 Rivers

-There are four major rivers in this district that flow into India: the Bagmati & Manushmara river "(sisaut)" the Hardi (Banke), the Lakhandei and the Jhim.
+There are four major rivers in this district that flow into India: the Bagmati and Manushmara river "(sisaut)" the Hardi (Banke), the Lakhandei and the Jhim.
 However, there are around a dozen other small rivulets that originate from the Chure hills and flow down the plain.
 They are actually the tributaries of the three major river systems of the district.
 These small rivulets are the Hariwan khola, the Dhungre khola, the Soti khola, the Sotraha khola, the Chapini khola, the Pathlaiya khola, he Kalinjor khola, the Phooljor khola and the Banke Khola.
 The Banke Khola is the eastern demarcation of the district separating it from Mahottari district, whereas the Bagmati river flows between Sarlahi and Rautahat districts.